kaizhu256/node-electron-lite/README.md

 # electron-lite
-this zero-dependency package will download and install the electron (v1.7.15) prebuilt-binary from https://github.com/electron/electron/releases, with a working web-demo
+this zero-dependency package will download and install the electron (v2.0.8) prebuilt-binary from https://github.com/electron/electron/releases

 # live web demo
 - none